WICG/attribution-reporting-api/EVENT.md

 In order to receive verbose debug reports on trigger registrations, the reporting origin needs to be able to access third-party cookies on the destination site.
-If the trigger is attributed to a source, the reporting origin also needs to be able to access third-party cookies on the source site at the time of source registration.
+If the trigger is attributed to a source, the reporting origin also needed to be able to access third-party cookies on the source site at the time of source registration.

 TODO: Consider adding support for the top-level site to opt in to receiving